 /19th November 2019, RENEWABLE MARKET WATCHTM/ Worldwide, renewable energy generators are entering into power purchase agreements (PPAs) with corporations, due to the falling price of renewable power.
 Furthermore, electricity markets are changing and around the world electricity regulation is also changing to meet the requirements of the accelerating energy transition.
 Many government policies and regulations are moving in the direction of carbon emissions reduction, more liberalization, smart grids combined with greater flexibility and easier market access for end-users.
 The result is a combination of a stronger policy focus on environmental goals and reduced government control and supervision of national electricity markets.
 These trends have the potential to give consumers a greater role in electricity markets than ever before.
-Many government commitments in Europe to manage with climate change can be met with implementation of clean energy transition programs and with the support of corporate renewable PPA structures, reveals the recently published study ’Europe Corporate Renewable PPA Market Report 2019 ÷ 2028’.
+Many government commitments in Europe to manage climate change can be met with the implementation of clean energy transition programs and with the support of corporate renewable PPA structures, reveals the recently published study ’Europe Corporate Renewable PPA Market Report 2019 ÷ 2028’.
 This study considers the whole array of options available to corporates looking to source renewable electricity in Europe.
-Despite less developed corporate renewable PPAs market in Europe compared to the USA, the Renewable Market Watch™ predicts an increased support and acceptance of the corporate renewable PPA model in European countries in the next decade.
+Despite the less developed corporate renewable PPAs market in Europe than the USA, the Renewable Market Watch™ predicts increased support and acceptance of the corporate renewable PPA model in European countries in the next decade.

 European Corporate Renewable PPA Market at a Glance